-Fancy some fresh air or an escapism from your four walls?
-Whether you fancy a Sunday stroll or you want to drag yourself around somewhere a bit more scenic, then head to these green parks and gardens in and around Glasgow.
+Fancy some fresh air or exploring somewhere new not far from the city?
+Whether you’re looking for a Sunday stroll route or you want to drag yourself around somewhere a bit more scenic, then head to these green parks and gardens in and around Glasgow.

 You can find this park in Glasgow’s trendy West End area, which is full of quirky and unique pubs, cafés and restaurants, plus you have the University of Glasgow right near it.
 Study break anyone?
 Located on the river Kelvin and bordering the famous Kelvingrove Museum and Art Gallery, the 85-acre park has been around since 1852.
 It used to be an empty woodland estate before being transformed into a gorgeous green space by gardener, architect and MP, Sir Joseph Paxton, who also designed Crystal Palace in south London.
 There are plenty of things for you to see and do during a stroll around Kelvingrove Park as it includes a skate park, a bowling and croquet green and a number of interesting monuments.